fossabot/wp-social-manager/readme.md

 ) );
 ```

-Keep in mind, setting the prefix to other than `social-manager` will dequeue the stylesheet much like setting the `stylesheet` to `true`; you will have to add the styles on your own.
+Keep in mind that changing the prefix to other than `social-manager` will dequeue the stylesheet much like setting the `stylesheet` to `true`.
+So you will have to add the styles at your end.

 **Changing the Buttons Mode**